-Is the arbitration clause null and void, inoperable or incapable of being performed?
+Is the arbitration clause null and void, inoperative or incapable of being performed?

 The parties fell into dispute about the payment claims in early 2009.
 At that time, under the terms of their existing contract, either party could refer an unresolved dispute to arbitration.
 However, in late 2010, they expressly agreed that all pre-existing disputes had to be resolved by arbitration.

 The facts of this case are complex.
-However, in summary, the defendant sought a stay of proceedings brought pursuant to Section 15(2)(1) of the SOP Act.
+However, in summary, the defendant sought a stay of proceedings brought pursuant to Section 15(2)(a)(i) of the SOP Act.
 That legislation stipulated that the plaintiff could issue a payment claim pursuant to the legislation.
 The defendant had a limited time to respond to such a claim.
 If it did not do so, the plaintiff could recover the amount claimed as a debt due in any court of competent jurisdiction.
-The defendant failed to respond within time, but contended that its failure was induced by misleading and deceptive conduct, which, pursuant to other legislation and authority, entitled it to defend the claim.
+The defendant failed to respond within time, but contended that its failure was induced by misleading or deceptive conduct, which, pursuant to other legislationand authority, entitled it to defend the claim made pursuant to the SOP Act.
 The defence was a matter which could not be dealt with by the adjudication regime prescribed by the legislation.
 Accordingly, the dispute could only be dealt with by a court or arbitration.

 The capacity to contract out of the Model Law for International Arbitration